 CEMB supports a vigorous set of educational programs designed to train researchers and educators in the new integrated field of Engineering Mechanobiology.
 Our programs are centered around the concept that integrated learning – crossing the boundaries of traditional disciplines – is lifelong.

-The CEMB educational program encompasses PhD students in the physical and biological sciences, postdocs, faculty, undergraduates, and high school teachers, and provides an integrated exposure to the physics, biology, and engineering of mechanobiology.
+The CEMB educational program encompasses PhD students in the physical and biological sciences, postdocs, faculty, undergraduates, and high school teachers, and provides an integrated exposure to the physics, biology, and engineering of mechanobiology across seven institutions.

 CEMB offers multiple opportunities for undergraduates to pursue research in integrated mechanobiology, both during the summer and during the academic year.

 CEMB seeks graduate students from across the scientific and engineering disciplines, and from all cultural and socio-economic backgrounds.
 Special opportunities are available at all sites for students from backgrounds that have typically been under-represented in the sciences, including the specialized mentoring that CEMB provides to ensure the success of all its trainees.
 Through Boot Camps, Innovation slams, and mini-sabbaticals, CEMB students gain a multi-disciplinary and immersive graduate education.